JMMC-OpenDev/jMCS_old/README.md

 mvn clean package
 ```

-Jar files are then available in `target` directory !
+Jar files are then available in `target/` directory !
 You also get the option to use prepared jar under the 'Download' section of prepared [releases](releases).